 Reference to Recognised Body applications, where the principal Authorised Person must be a CLC lawyer.
-The CLC encourages qualified lawyers with relevant specialist experience to consider converting to CLC regulation.
-The following qualified lawyers can apply to transfer to CLC regulation with no further training or occupational requirement:
+The CLC encourages qualified lawyers with relevant specialist experience to

 - a.
 FCILEx lawyers including those with CILEx practitioner rights in Conveyancing and or Probate and/or approved as COLP or HoLP, (with valid practising certificates free from conditions); that have completed appropriate conveyancing and probate electives. - b.
 Solicitors: (with valid practising certificates free from conditions); that have completed appropriate conveyancing and probate electives, and/or approved as COLP or HoLP.
 Solicitors are required to provide an employer declaration of 1,200 hours of relevant practical experience completed within the last two years.